Vlysianna/incultura/README.md

 This project is a Next.js app (App Router + some /src/pages APIs) implementing a simple gamification flow: users read articles, participate in quizzes, earn coins, and redeem merchandise.

+For detailed project analysis and documentation, please see [PROJECT_DOCUMENTATION.md](./PROJECT_DOCUMENTATION.md).

 Quick setup (local):

 1. Install deps